top of page

 Before children can read words on a page, they must already understand language.
 When a child hears the word dog, they need to:

-• recognize the sounds in the word
+• Recognize the sounds in the word

-• understand what the word means
+• Understand what the word means

-• use it in sentences
+• Use it in sentences

-• connect it to real experiences
+• Connect it to real experiences

+Reading builds on this foundation.
 When oral language skills are strong, the bridge is stable.
 Children can connect letters to sounds and quickly attach meaning to what they read.
+When oral language skills are weak or still developing, the bridge becomes shaky.
+A child may:

-• struggle to sound out words accurately
+• Struggle to sound out words accurately

-• guess words instead of decoding
+• Guess words instead of decoding

-• read words correctly but not understand them
+• Read words correctly but not understand them

 This is why strong talking, listening, and play-based language experiences are critical long before formal reading begins.